bitboxer/bitboxer.de/_posts/2010-06-03-moving-from-macports-to-homebrew.markdown

     ruby.

 Moving from MacPorts to Homebrew sounds a little bit scary.
 MacPorts has tons of compiled stuff on your system.
 But you can do this.
-Trust me :) .
+Trust me :smile: .

 First, uninstall MacPorts: